ln2t/cvrmap/README.md

 The software is compatible with the Brain Imagning Data Structure (BIDS) standard for applications.

-The paper describing the toolbox will be pulished (hopefully!) soon.
+The paper describing the toolbox is available [here](https://rdcu.be/dCCZW).

 A normative dataset can be downloaded from openneuro: [ds004604](https://openneuro.org/datasets/ds004604)